Stellar AfricaGold (CVE:SPX) Trading Down 14.1% – Here’s Why

-Stellar AfricaGold Inc. (CVE:SPX – Get Free Report) fell 14.1% during mid-day trading on Saturday .
+Stellar AfricaGold Inc. (CVE:SPX – Get Free Report)’s share price fell 14.1% during trading on Friday .
 The stock traded as low as C$0.11 and last traded at C$0.11.
-139,203 shares changed hands during trading, a decline of 1% from the average session volume of 141,213 shares.
+139,203 shares traded hands during mid-day trading, a decline of 1% from the average session volume of 141,213 shares.
 The stock had previously closed at C$0.13.

 Stellar AfricaGold Inc, together with its subsidiaries, engages in the exploration and evaluation of mineral properties in Canada, Republic of Mali, and the Kingdom of Morocco.
 The company primarily explores for gold deposits.
 Stellar AfricaGold Inc was incorporated in 2006 and is headquartered in Vancouver, Canada.